Workers' Party of Korea: Kim Jong Un's rule (2011–present)

-The party has seen somewhat of a revival under Kim Jong-un, with more frequent meetings.
+The party has seen somewhat of a revival under Kim Jong Un, with more frequent meetings.
 There have been two conferences, after a gap of 44 years, and a congress between 2010 and 2016.
 After staging a huge military parade in celebration of the party's 70th anniversary on 10 October 2015, the Politburo announced that its 7th Congress will be held on 6 May 2016 after a 36-year hiatus.
-The congress announced the first Five-Year Plan since the 1980s and gave Kim Jong-un the new title of chairman, which replaced the previous office of First Secretary.
-In January 2021, Kim Jong-un was given the title of general secretary, replacing the title of chairman.
-It was reported in June 2021 that the party set up the post of 'First Secretary', with speculation that Jo Yong-won or Kim Tok-hun, the Premier of North Korea would fill the position.
-Starting from 2021, Kim Jong-un has started reviving communism and communist terminology within the WPK, with the ideology being again written to the party rules.
+The congress announced the first Five-Year Plan since the 1980s and gave Kim Jong Un the new title of chairman, which replaced the previous office of First Secretary.

+In January 2021, the 8th WPK Congress was convened, where Kim Jong Un was given the title of general secretary, replacing the title of chairman.
+The congress also marked the consolidation of WPK control over the army and a decrease in the army's power, with the number of military delegates in both the congress and the Politburo decreasing.
+Kim's sister, Kim Yo Jong was appointed as a member of the Politburo.
+It was reported in June 2021 that the party set up the post of 'First Secretary', with speculation that Jo Yong-won or Kim Tok Hun, the Premier of North Korea would fill the position.
+Starting from 2021, Kim Jong Un has started reviving communism and communist terminology within the WPK, with the ideology being again written to the party rules.
 He also increasingly replaced Songun with "people-first politics" in the party rules.

+A reception attended by Kim Jong Un, Pak Thae Song, Choe Ryong Hae, Jo Yong Won and others was held at Mokran House on October 10, 2025 for the 80th anniversary of the WPK.

 Ideology

-The WPK maintains a leftist image, and normally sends a delegation to the International Meeting of Communist and Workers' Parties, where it has some support; its 2011 resolution, "Let us jointly commemorate the Birth Centenary of the Great Leader comrade President Kim Il Sung as a Grand Political Festival of the World's Humankind", was signed by 30 of the 79 attending parties.
+The WPK maintains a leftist image.
+It normally sends a delegation to the International Meeting of Communist and Workers' Parties, where it has some support.
+Its 2011 resolution, "Let us jointly commemorate the Birth Centenary of the Great Leader comrade President Kim Il Sung as a Grand Political Festival of the World's Humankind", was signed by 30 of the 79 attending parties.
 The WPK also sees itself as part of the worldwide leftist and socialist movements; during the Cold War, the WPK and North Korea had a policy of "exporting revolution", aiding leftist guerrillas worldwide.
-Additionally, its party rules say it upholds "the revolutionary principles of Marxism–Leninism".
-However, a number of scholars argue that the WPK's ideology is xenophobic, nationalist, or far-right.
+Additionally, its party rules say its ultimate aim is to "realize a communist society in which the people's ideals are fully realized" and further state it upholds "the revolutionary principles of Marxism–Leninism".
+Brian Reynolds Myers, Jasper Becker, and Dae-Sook Suh argue that the WPK's ideology is xenophobic, racist, and nationalist.